zphixon/planck-zh/README.md

 That's about it.
 There's still some wasted space in the bottom layers but I can easily fix that. (by adding more tri-layers because why not)

+In order to install this layout, clone this repo and place it in the `keymaps` directory, then run `make rev4-zh-<programmer>` from the `planck` directory.